nesi/support-docs/docs/Scientific_Computing/Supported_Applications/BRAKER.md

 ## Prerequisites

-!!! info "prerequisite Obtain GeneMark-ES/ET Academic License"
+!!! prerequisite "Obtain GeneMark-ES/ET Academic License"

     GeneMark-ES/ET which is one of the dependencies for BRAKER requires an individual academic license  (this is free).
 This can be obtained as below
      -   Download URL <http://topaz.gatech.edu/genemark/license_download.cgi>